openharmony/docs/en/application-dev/reference/apis/js-apis-formprovider.md

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**
 > The initial APIs of this module are supported since API version 8.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.

-Provides APIs related to the form provider.
+Provides APIs related to the widget provider.

 ## Modules to Import